 3. The risks not necessarily reflected in the calculation of reserves under these requirements are:

 a.
-Those not associated with the policies or contracts being valued, or their supporting assets.
+Those not associated with the contracts being valued, or their supporting assets.

 b.
 Determined to not be capable of materially affecting the reserve.

 4. Categories and examples of risks not reflected in the reserve calculations include, but are not necessarily limited to: